Skip to content

 • ensure all rules are clear, justified, and applied consistently and fairly.

-Where no ‘workforce agreement’ is in place, you must legally give an employee two days of notice per day of leave.
-Therefore, if you ask your employee to take three days leave, you would be required to give them six days notice of this.
+Where there are no written rules, you must legally give an employee double the notice required per day of leave.
+Therefore, if you ask your employee to take three days’ leave, you should give them six days’ notice.

-Equally, if you refuse the holiday leave dates your employee has requested, you must give them notice of this.
-The minimum amount of notice required is the length of the period of leave they have requested.
-Therefore, if your employee had requested eight days of leave, you must give them eight days’ notice before this.
+Equally, if you refuse the holiday leave dates your employee has requested, you must notify them.
+The minimum notice required is the length of the leave period they asked for.
+Therefore, if your employee requested eight days of leave, you must give them eight days’ notice before this.

 You are also entitled to force an employee to take unpaid leave during a shutdown.
 However, you can only do this if the employment agreement with the relevant employee allows for this action.